JakobHviidBDDST/BigDataCourseExercises/lectures/04/README.md

 ## Case Description

 Remember PowerGrid Analytics LLC?
 Well they certainly remember you!
 And they are back for more.
-After your previous wonderful work, a *spark* has lit up during a C suite meeting and they have hired you again, this time to help them with distributed data streaming!
+After your previous wonderful work, a *spark* has lit up during a C suite meeting and they have hired you again, this time to help them with distributed data processing!

 There are a bunch of things they want you to achieve: